oybekg/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv
-    - Software: Python 3.6.2, Visual Studio Code, 1.38.1
+- Software: Python 3.8.5, Visual Studioe Code, 1.47.3

 ## Summary
 The analysis of the election show that:

-    There were “x” votes cast in the election.
+- There were 369,711 votes cast in the election.
-    The candidates were:
+- The candidates were:
-        -Candidate 1
-        -Candidate 2
-        -Candidate 3
+  - Charles Casper Stockham
+  - Diana DeGette
+  - Raymon Anthony Doane
-    The candidate results were:
+- The candidate results were:
-        -Candidate 1 received “x%” of the vote and “y” number of votes.
-        -Candidate 2 received “x%” of the vote and “y” number of votes.
+  - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-        -Candidate 3 received “x%” of the vote and “y” number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-    The winner of the election was:
-        -Candidate (1, 2, 3), who received “x%” of the vote and “y” number of votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

  ## Challenge Overview

  ## Challenge Summary